merrillkoshy/housing-anywhere/README.md

 ## A Full Stack Developer

 The project is to show(case) the deliverables of Merrill's Full Stack development capabilities for HA.
 The tech stack will be:

-FE: React TypeScript
+- FE: React TypeScript
-BE: NodeJS
+- BE: NodeJS
-DB: Postgres
+- DB: Postgres
-CI/CD: TBD (Probably GCP)
+  (from Sep 30)
+- CI/CD: Google Cloud Build, Github, Heroku
+- FE Deployed on : Google Cloud Platform (App Engine)
+- BE Deployed on : Heroku
+- DB Deployed as Heroku-Postgres service

-- The reviewer can understand the DDD, BDD & TDD in the project.
+* The reviewer can understand the DDD, BDD & TDD in the project.
-- Should be able to show the backend operations done to achieve a result on the frontend succesfully to the reviewer.
+* Should be able to show the backend operations done to achieve a result on the frontend succesfully to the reviewer.

 ### Story Time